-The Judge or steward will have six cards marked 'Left, Centre Right', 'Centre, Right, Left'; 'Right, Centre, Left'; 'Right, Centre'; 'Left, Right, Centre'; 'Left, Centre ,Right' or something similar to clearly indicate the order in which the objects are to be retrieved.
+The Judge or steward will have six four cards marked 'Left', 'Left-Centre', 'Right-Centre' and 'Right' 'Left, Centre Right', 'Centre, Right, Left'; 'Right, Centre, Left'; 'Right, Left, Centre'; 'Left, Right, Centre'; 'Left, Centre'; 'Left

-The handler will draw one card to ascertain the order in which the objects are to be retrieved.
+The judge has the option of setting the choice for the entire class and announcing during the walk through time, OR the handler will draw one card to ascertain the order in which the object to be retrieved.
 The handler may then cue the dog to retrieve the named objects (one at a time).